Mosaic: Decentralized Borrowing Protocol

 To efficiently and accurately track MSIC gains for depositors and front ends as deposits decrease over time from liquidations, we re-use the algorithm for rewards from a compounding, decreasing stake.
 It is the same algorithm used for the REEF gain from liquidations.

-The same product P is used, and a sum G is used to track MSIC rewards, and each deposit gets a new snapshot of P and G when it is updated.
+is used to track MSIC rewards, and each deposit gets a new snapshot of P

-As mentioned in MSIC Issuance to Stability Providers, in a MSIC reward event generating MSIC_d for a deposit d made through a front end with kickback rate k, the front end receives (1-k) * MSIC_d and the depositor receives k * MSIC_d.
+As mentioned in MSIC Issuance to Stability Providers, in a MSIC reward event generating MSIC_d

 The front end should earn a cut of MSIC gains for all deposits tagged with its front end.

 Thus, we use a virtual stake for the front end, equal to the sum of all its tagged deposits.
-The front end’s accumulated MSIC gain is calculated in the same way as an individual deposit, using the product P and sum G.
+The front end’s accumulated MSIC gain is calculated in the same way as an individual deposit, using the product P

 Also, whenever one of the front end’s depositors tops or withdraws their deposit, the same change is applied to the front-end’s stake.